 This is another healthy recipe and everyone loves shrimp so don't hesitate to try this out.

 Another salad recipe that will satisfy some of your salty Easter cravings.
 Don't forget to top it with capers!

 Refreshing Easter Drinks

 Now this is a tradition you don't have to say goodbye to in Ramadan.
-And the best thing is that there are naturally ways to color your eggs by using beets, purple cabbage, spinach, parsley, and turmeric.
+And the best thing is that there are natural ways to color your eggs by using beets, purple cabbage, spinach, parsley, and turmeric.
 Here's how...

-Get creative with your eggs at Suhoor
+Get Creative with Eggs at Suhoor